floatingbits/evolutionary-algorithm-web-interface/README.md

 ## Installation
 If you want to make your own installation, it should't be too difficult.
 A web server running php8.1 and a mysql server should be enough.
+Clone this repo, run
+1. `composer install`,
-Clone this repo, run `composer install`, `npm install` and `npm run dev`, setup a database and a .env file, and create your database scheme using `bin/console doctrine:schema:create` and you should be good.
+2. `npm install` and `npm run dev` (or `npm run build` for production),
+3. setup a database
+4. and a .env file,
+5. and create your database scheme using `bin/console doctrine:schema:create` and you should be good.

 The .env file should look something like this:
 ```
 APP_DEBUG: 1